opensas/mdn-svelte-tutorial/readme.md

 You can see the complete content of this article [here](./07-next-steps/Svelte_next_steps.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_next_steps).

-The source code to follow this article is in the `07-next-steps` folder, you can download with the `npx degit opensas/mdn-svelte-tutorial/07-next-steps svelte-todo` command.
+The source code to follow this article is in the `07-next-steps` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/07-next-steps svelte-todo` command.
 You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/378dd79e0dfe4486a8f10823f3813190?version=3).

-The application ported to TypeScript is in the `08-typescript-support` folder, you can download with the `npx degit opensas/mdn-svelte-tutorial/08-typescript-support svelte-todo` command.
+The application ported to TypeScript is in the `08-typescript-support` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/08-typescript-support svelte-todo` command.